Neo-fascism on the Rise

-While neo-fascism is widespread, so far it hasn't become powerful enough to take hold in any significant way.
-But not for lack of trying.
-Neo-fascists attempt to gain support and power the same way other political groups do: legitimate political involvement, literary publications and all sorts of Internet marketing.
+While neo-fascism is widespread, it hasn't become powerful enough to take hold in any significant way.
+But neo-fascists attempt to gain support and power the same way other political groups do: political involvement, literary publications and all sorts of internet marketing.

-For lots more information on fascism and other political philosophies, look over the links below.
+For lots more information on fascism and other political philosophies, check out the links below.

 Last editorial update on Apr 11, 2019 03:37:46 pm.